william100690/SQL_Basic_Proyect/README.md

 # SQL_Basic_Proyect

 The objective of this project is to start familiarizing with the SQL language.
-For this purpose, we will use the MySQL relational database management syste to develop the project.
+For this purpose, we will use the MySQL relational database management system to develop the project.

 For this project, we are going to create a database for a computer store, generate different tables within the database, and load data into these tables.